IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Conducting human rights reviews
 ===============================

 Ideally, protocol developers and collaborators should incorporate human rights considerations into the design process itself (see Guidelines for human rights considerations).
-This section provides guidance on how to conduct a human rights review, i.e. gauge the impact or potential impact of a protocol or standard on human rights.
+This section provides guidance on how to conduct a human rights review, i.e., gauge the impact or potential impact of a protocol or standard on human rights.

 Human rights reviews can take place at different stages of the development process of an Internet-Draft.
 Generally speaking, it is easier to influence the development of a technology at earlier stages than at later stages.
 This does not mean that reviews at last-call are not relevant, but they are less likely to result in significant changes in the reviewed document.